squid1127/md-server/README.md

 ## Installation

-Refer to [environment variables](docs/env.md) for configuration options.
+> *"If I were you I wouldn't use this project - it's probably a hot mess"* - squid1127 Refer to [environment variables](docs/env.md) for configuration options.

 ### Docker Setup

-Create a container using `ghcr.io/squid1127/md-server:main` image.
+After ignoring squid1127's warning, create a container using `ghcr.io/squid1127/md-server:main` image.
 No volumes are required, but environment variables are necessary to connect to MongoDB.

 CLI Access: